avsurganov/ItinGen/README.md

+ATTENTION ALL TESTERS: USE THESE FACEBOOK CREDENTIALS TO USE OUR APP.
+YOU HAVE TO LOGIN AS THIS ACCOUNT ON FACEBOOK.
+THE USERNAME: userplanit@gmail.com.
+THE PASSWORD: planITtest1.
+USE THESE FACEBOOK CREDENTIALS TO LOGIN TO OUR APP AND THEN YOU CAN LIKE AND SAVE ITINERARIES.

 # plan.it

 plan.it is a web based application that allows users to randomly generate optimized itineraries for their schedules to explore a new city or rediscover a city they have been living in for years.